How to Create a Video Knowledge Base in 3 Steps

 • Only include essential information

-Now that you have your written content ready, time to create videos.
+Now that you have your written and audio content ready, it's time to add visuals.

 The easiest way to visualize a step-by-step process is by doing a screen recording, especially if you have a software knowledge base.